jer-k/jekyll-now/_drafts/2020-07-11-apline-linux-docker-authentication-with-pass.md

                                               pass
 ```

-First off, I'm using features from Docker's [BuildKit](https://github.com/moby/buildkit) and the first line `# syntax = docker/dockerfile:experimental` enables some new features.
-If you haven't read about the experimental features, you can do [here](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md).
+First off, I'm using features from Docker's [BuildKit](https://github.com/moby/buildkit) and the first line `# syntax = docker/dockerfile:experimental` enables these features.
+If you haven't read about the experimental features, you can do so [here](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md).
 I'm going to use [Alpine Linux](https://alpinelinux.org/) as my base image, as it has been my go to for building Docker images for quite some time now.
-I've added a user and set up a new home directory so that we can run the docker image as a non-root user.
-The last piece here is adding the packages we'll need: `docker` because that's what we're trying to log into, `gnupg` to generate a certificate for seeding pass, and `pass` to securely store our credentials.
+I've added a user and set up a new home directory so that we can run the image as a non-root user.
+The last piece here is adding the packages we'll need: `docker` because that's what we're trying to log into, `gnupg` to generate a certificate for seeding `pass`, and `pass` to securely store our credentials.

 ```dockerfile
 # As of 7/10/2020 the latest release of docker-credential-helpers is 0.6.3